fixie/fixie.github.io/docs/test-discovery.md

 ### Which Classes Contain Tests?

-Call a class containing tests a "test fixture."
-How do you tell Fixie which classes should be considered test fixtures?
+How do you tell Fixie which classes should be considered test classes?
 NUnit uses any class decorated with a `[TestFixture]` attribute. xUnit uses any class that contains at least one method decorated with a `[Fact]` attribute.
-You could decide to use a naming convention and say that test fixtures are any class ending with the word "Tests".
+You could decide to use a naming convention and say that test classes are any class ending with the word "Tests".

 {% highlight csharp %}
 Classes
     .NameEndsWith("Tests");
 {% endhighlight %}

-In the constructor of your `Convention` class, use the `Classes` property to describe the rules for what makes a class a test fixture.
+In the constructor of your `Convention` class, use the `Classes` property to describe the rules for what makes a class a test class.
 There are some built-in methods for common scenarios; anything else can be defined via the `Where()` method.

 `NameEndsWith(params string[] suffixes)` lets you specify one or more strings.
-Classes whose name ends with any of those strings will be test fixtures (i.e., the suffixes are joined by *or*).
+Classes whose name ends with any of those strings will be test classes (i.e., the suffixes are joined by *or*).

 `Has<TAttribute>()` looks for classes decorated with that attribute, while `HasOrInherits<TAttribute>()` picks up classes with that attribute plus classes that inherit from a class with that attribute.

 For any additional rules, use the `Where()` method.
-It takes a `Func` that accepts a `Type` (i.e., a class that is a candidate for being a test fixture) and returns a Boolean that will be true for types that are test fixtures.
+It takes a `Func` that accepts a `Type` (i.e., a class that is a candidate for being a test class) and returns a Boolean that will be true for types that are test classes.

 You can add multiple conditions by chaining the methods together.
-A class must satisfy *all* the conditions to be considered a test fixture (i.e., conditions are joined by *and*).
+A class must satisfy *all* the conditions to be considered a test class (i.e., conditions are joined by *and*).

 {% highlight csharp %}
 Classes